Shpaackle/Guardians-of-the-Realms/Notes/2023/07 July.md

 # 7-22
 - Anger Ability
 	- Give aura or character alone that decreases the difficulty for Destroy.
-	- Or maybe lets another number be a Success, maybe even changeing Edge.
+	- Or maybe lets another number be a Success, maybe even changing Edge.
 	- Once per Session/Day, effects the whole Encounter or maybe as many Rounds/Turns as Strain expended.
 - Shape Element
 	- Ability for some/all of the Elemental Realms, maybe even some Primal (ie Light, Shadow)